Marker & Monument Rules

 Sections and spaces designated for ground level memorials: All ground level markers(not bevels) must be a minimum of 3” thick.
 Bronze plaques are allowed, all Bronze plaques must be accompanied by either a granite base (minimum 3” thick) or a concrete base (minimum 3” thick).

 Single Grave Markers: Foundations are not required for ground level single grave markers.
 The maximum length allowed is 3 foot 6 inches for 4' grave spaces and 4 foot 6 inches for 5' grave spaces.

 Companion Grave Markers: Foundations are not required for ground level companion grave markers.
 The maximum allowable length is 7 foot 6 inches for adjacent 4' foot spaces.
-Adjacent 5' foot spaces may have to 9’6.
+Adjacent 5' foot spaces may have up to 9’